Nasty94/Analytics-Research-firm/README.md

 ---------------------------------------------------------------------------------------------------------------------

 NB!
-During development was used wamp server, php, MYSQL workbenc etc
+During development was used wamp server, php, MYSQL workbench etc

 ---------------------------------------------------------------------------------------------------------------------

 # Simple Registration/Login code in PHP

 NB!
-We provide privacy-preserving registration form, which save passwords using salt with hash functions.
+We provide privacy-preserving registration form, which saves passwords using salt with hash functions.
+(see inlude/fg_membersite.php)

 ## Installation